HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 2. **Temporary Encrypted Chat**:
    - The first user selects "Listen for a Temporary Encrypted Chat" after hooking WeChat.
 [TODO PHOTO11]
    - The second user, after hooking WeChat, chooses "Start a Temporary Encrypted Chat."
 This action transitions the first user to the Secret Chat Page.
 [TODO PHOTO12]
-   - The first user would receive the invitation.
-[TODO PHOTO]
-1. **Key Exchange**: On the Secret Chat Page, the first user sends their key to initiate the secure chat, allowing the second user to enter the same encrypted session.
+1. **Key Exchange**: On the Secret Chat Page, the first user sends their key to initiate the secure chat, allowing the second user to enter the same encrypted session.[TODO PHOTO13]

 ### Secret Chat Page[TODO PHOTO]

 The Secret Chat Page facilitates secure messaging by leveraging each user's public key alongside their private key.
 This page automates the process of sending and receiving encrypted messages, ensuring secure communication between users.

+- Display Hash Functions

 ## Android
 The video demonstration can be accessed here.
 [TODO Video]